ePages-de/epages-docs/_posts/2016/2016-06-23-karlsruher-entwicklertag.md

 ---

 From the 15th to 17th of June, the [Karlsruher Entwicklertag](https://entwicklertag.de/karlsruhe/2016/) took place at the [IHK Karlsruhe](https://www.karlsruhe.ihk.de/).
-The location is annually alternating with Hamburg, and despite its name, the it is a 3-day event with two conference days, and a tutorial day.
+The location is annually alternating with Hamburg, and despite its name, it is a 3-day event with two conference days, and a tutorial day.

 The frame of each day was formed by a morning keynote, 36 session slots in 6 parallel tracks, and an evening keynote.
 The first day, the Conference Day, was dedicated to development issues, and the talks had been assigned to topics such as Invited Talks, Microservices & Tools, Java User Group, Softwerkskammer, DevOps & Security, and JavaScript.